kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

   * Or how to differentiate data received from a sensor vs. an actuator (with stringent latency requirements) and process them accordingly?

-These issues and consideration are described below in more detail.
+These issues and considerations are described below in more detail.

 ### Operator vs Application view {#app}